UW-ISC/hrp-portal/wp-content/plugins/wp-nested-pages/readme.txt

 9. The Nested Pages interface can be enabled on a per-post-type basis, with customizable options for each type.

 == Changelog ==

+= 3.2.0 =
+* Resolves issue where post_updated action was not firing after reordering of nested view.
+* Adds ability to save a custom URL for pages in the nav menu (Example: outputting an anchor link rather than the page's link).
+To add a custom link, select quick edit, followed by the "Menu Options" tab.
+There is a new "Custom URL" input.
+* Corrects previous version's Yoast indicator display.
+* Fixes bug where padding was not reset correctly when dragging a sub-level item to the primary/main level

 = 3.1.22 =
 * Fixes deprecation notice from new Yoast release